 8. Interned fraud

-The Company has a zero tolerance policy for Internet fraud or any attempt to access or acquire Customer or other information on its Website via illegal or surreptitious means.
+The Company has a zero tolerance policy for Internet fraud or any attempt to access or acquire Users or other information on its Website via illegal or surreptitious means.
 The Company works with local, national, and international fraud investigation agencies and employs a variety of electronic and other means to discourage, detect, and intercept fraudulent activities.